On the distribution of the Hodge locus: Special subvarieties as (a)typical intersection loci: results and applications

-A key ingredient in the proof of \Cref{geometricZP} is the Ax-Schanuel conjectured by the second author \cite[Conjecture 7.5]{klin} and recently proved by Bakker and Tsimerman \cite{MR3958791} (which is recalled in \Cref{zassection}).
-Starting from Pila and Zannier \cite{zbMATH05292756}, a link bewteen functional transcendence and the Zilber--Pink conjecture has been observed in \cite{MR3177266, MR3552014, MR3867286}, at least for subvarieties of abelian and pure Shimura varieties.
-For the more general case of $\Z$VHS it has appeared for the first time in the proof of \cite[Theorem 1.2.1]{bu}.
-While this paper was being completed it seems that also Pila and Scanlon noticed a difference between the two Zilber--Pink conjectures for $\Z$VHS, namely \Cref{main conj} and \cite[Conjecture 1.9]{klin} (a point which is addressed in more details in \Cref{newzpsection}).
+While this paper was being completed it seems that Pila and Scanlon also noticed a difference between the two Zilber--Pink conjectures for $\Z$VHS, namely \Cref{main conj} and \cite[Conjecture 1.9]{klin} (a point which is addressed in more details in \Cref{newzpsection}).
 See indeed \cite[Theorem 2.15 and Remark 2.15]{2021arXiv210505845P}.
 In the same paper they also speculate about the Zariski density of the typical Hodge locus (see Conjecture 5.10 in \emph{op. cit.}).
 It could be that the strategy presented here applies also in their function field versions.

 While this paper was being completed, we learned that de Jong \cite{dj} had also wondered about \Cref{main conj}.
-It is remarkable that he has considered such problem even before the Zilber--Pink conjecture for Shimura varieties happened to be in print.
-In the same document he discusses the difference between \Cref{main conj} and the Zilber--Pink of \cite{klin}, and asks if \Cref{level criterion} could be true.
+It is remarkable that he had considered such a problem even before the Zilber--Pink conjecture for Shimura varieties happened to be in print.
+In the same document he discusses the difference between \Cref{main conj} and the Zilber--Pink conjecture as stated in \cite[Conjecture 1.9]{klin}, and asks if \Cref{level criterion} could be true.
 We thank him for sharing with us his insightful notes.